mpous/industrialshields-n3uron/README.md

-# Industrial Shields PLC Raspberry Pi on balena
+# Industrial Shields PLC Raspberry Pi on balena with N3uron

 This is an example on how to run the Industrial Shields PLC Raspberry Pi 4 on balenaOS.